adc-trust-ai/trust-free/README.md

 Check CHANGELOG.md to see all past release notes.

 Coming up in the next release: **TurboSolve**, a smart OLS solver that is always at least as fast as your favorite OLS solver but often times 3x to 10x faster.
 TurboSolve will serve as the high-performance engine for the TRUST algorithm in `trust-free`.
-Additionally, it will be available as a standalone, free utility for OLS problems of any scale, without constraints on dataset size.
+Additionally, it will be available as a *standalone, free utility* for OLS problems of any scale, without any constraints on dataset size.
 ### 🚀 Performance Benchmarks: TurboSolve vs. Scikit-Learn

 The following benchmarks compare **TurboSolve** against `sklearn.linear_model.LinearRegression`.